AutoResearch/autora/docs/contribute/modules/index.md

 ```

 !!! hint
     If you have multiple Python versions installed on your system, it may be necessary to specify the Python version when creating a virtual environment.
-For example, run the following command to specify the Python 3.8 for the virtual environment.
+For example, run the following command to specify Python 3.8 for the virtual environment.
     ```shell
     python3.8 -m "venv" ".venv"
     ```